Google Assistant is insanely smarter at CES 2019. Here’s how it’s changing

 Perhaps the place Google Assistant is going to make the biggest splash this year is in the home.
 Internet of Things devices are constantly growing, and Google Assistant is a prime tool for interacting with and controlling many of these devices.

-At CES, Google has announced Google Assistant Connect, a new platform for IoT device manufacturers to incorporate the assistant into devices easily and affordably.
+At CES 2019, Google has announced Google Assistant Connect, a new platform for IoT device manufacturers to incorporate the assistant into devices easily and affordably.
 That integration can let you control more devices with Google Assistant without the need to have a Google Home device in every room.

-Google Assistant connect will be coming later this year, and it has potential for a wide variety of device types.
-On the show floor, Google showed off an e-ink that could connect to a smart speaker to provide a daily overview.
+Google Assistant Connect will be coming later this year, and it has potential for a wide variety of device types.
+On the show floor, Google showed off an e-ink that could connect to a smart speaker to provide a daily info, like the weather.

 Clocks, light bulbs and air conditioners are also on the table.
 Google suggested telling an air conditioner to run for an hour in a press email, and it mentioned smart C-Life bulbs coming from GE.
 Philips Hue bulbs will also be getting smarter with support for more advanced controls through Google Assistant.
 You’ll be able to set up light-based wake-up times and gentle alarms that turn on slowly increase the brightness of bulbs before the sound-based alarm goes off.